-Some people think it is pretty funny or speaks highly of the dog when their children do all kinds of things to their dog, and the dog does not bite or snarl.
+Some people think it is funny or speak highly of the dog when their children do all kinds of things to their dog, and the dog does not bite or snarl.
 This only speaks highly of those persons’ stupidity, I’m afraid.
-They are pushing their dogs’ limits, potentially creating a dangerous situation for both child and dog.
+They are pushing their dogs’ limits, potentially creating a dangerous situation for both the child and the dog.
 The dog is being harmed, abused, or at least disrespected.
 Adults model a terrible example for their children this way.

-Children need to learn, early in life, that dogs need to be respected and cherished, and that is why the dog shares the home with the family.
+Children need to learn early in life that dogs need to be respected and cherished, which is why dogs share the home with the family.
 What part of this is funny or should make the dog owner proud?
 I do not have a frigging idea!

 Things We Do That Dogs Hate

-Think it is so cute and funny to dress up your dog for Halloween or whatever other occasion?
-Newsflash! they do not share your views on this.
+Do you think dressing up your dog for Halloween or other occasions is so cute and funny?
+Newsflash!
+They do not share your views on this.
 So do not do this ridiculous thing!
-Dogs don’t like the feel, and they know how stupid they look.
+Dogs don’t like the feel and know how stupid they look.
+Believe me!

 Face to face loving

-Do not love your dog by placing your face in front of theirs.
+Do not love your dog by placing your face close to theirs.
 Dogs hate it!
-They might tolerate it because it is you, and they love you and do not want to disappoint you.
+They might tolerate it because it’s you, and they love you and do not want to disappoint you.
 But they do not like this a bit.

 Leaving them outside